OrchANN: Hierarchical Orchestration for Skewed Out-of-Core Vector Search: Evaluation

-These improvements arise from \projectname's skewness-aware I/O governance across storage, routing, and pruning.
-DiskANN relies on coarse pruning and bulk reads of compressed vectors, which leaves many unnecessary SSD accesses when semantic clusters are skewed.
-Starling improves locality via block co-location, but its static routing and pruning still issue redundant reads when queries concentrate in dense regions.
-SPANN reduces latency by duplicating vectors across partitions; under semantic skewness, however, weak cluster boundaries enlarge the replica set, so maintaining recall requires many additional replica accesses and increases disk traffic.
-In contrast, \projectname combines auto-profiled hybrid local indexing, query-aware navigation, and strict multi-level pruning to focus work on the most promising clusters and candidates, avoiding a large fraction of SSD reads and lowering overall I/O cost (Section~\ref{sec:eval-IO}).
+These improvements come from reducing unnecessary SSD work at multiple levels.
+Compared with SPANN, \projectname{} avoids replicated posting-list accesses by keeping raw vectors in non-replicated SSD partitions and providing boundary reachability through memory-resident logical overlap.
+Compared with DiskANN and Starling, \projectname{} avoids relying only on SSD-resident graph traversal or static routing: its representative-vector graph abstraction produces stronger partition evidence, and the execution layer uses this evidence to prioritize partitions and prune low-utility accesses.
+Finally, scale-aware local indexes avoid using one fixed structure for clusters with different sizes and memory footprints.

-The impact of semantic skewness is most pronounced on HotpotQA and TriviaQA, where baselines suffer from excessive I/O due to coarse pruning or costly replication in dense regions. \projectname mitigates this via query-aware navigation and strict pruning.
-Notably, this advantage extends to regular datasets like SIFT (up to \textbf{2.7$\times$} QPS gain), demonstrating that unified I/O governance delivers systematic robustness across both highly skewed semantic workloads and feature benchmarks, rather than relying on workload-specific tuning.
+The benefit is most pronounced on HotpotQA and TriviaQA, where dense semantic regions and skewed partitions amplify the I/O cost of coarse routing and replication.
+The advantage also extends to regular feature datasets: on SIFT, \projectname{} achieves up to \textbf{2.7$\times$} QPS gain, showing that the architecture improves robustness across both skewed semantic workloads and traditional feature benchmarks.